TillHaenisch2/graphlayer/README.md

 # graphlayer
-graph with metadata about objects
+some vibe coding: graph with metadata about objects, using objectstore